Generalization Through Hand-Eye Coordination: An Action Space for Learning Spatially-Invariant Visuomotor Control: Acknowledgement

-Ajay Mandlekar acknowledges the support of the Department of Defense (DoD) through the NDSEG program.
-We acknowledge the support of Toyota Research Institute (“TRI”); this article solely reflects the opinions and conclusions of its authors and not TRI or any other Toyota entity.
+We acknowledge the support of Toyota Research Institute (``TRI''); this article solely reflects the opinions and the conclusions of its authors and not TRI or any other Toyota entity. \begin{flushright}